 Melbourne’s extensive list of sporting events also includes one of the four major tennis world Grand Slams, the Australian Open.
-Usually held In January every year, Melbourne hosts this tennis tournament at Rod Laver Arena, Margaret Court Arena and the surrounding courts of Melbourne Park.
+Usually held in January every year, this tennis tournament is held at Rod Laver Arena, Margaret Court Arena, and the surrounding courts of Melbourne Park.

 Visitors of all ages come here to witness their favourite tennis stars in action, the only Grand Slam tennis championship held in the Asia Pacific.
 The Australian Open is considered one of the world’s top Grand Slams based on prize money, popularity, tradition, and world rankings.

-This summer, the Australian Open main draw will begin on Sunday, 12 January and run for 15 days until Sunday, 26 January, giving fans more opportunities to enjoy world-class tennis and entertainment.
+This summer, the Australian Open main draw will run for 14 days, giving fans more opportunities to enjoy world-class tennis and entertainment.

-As this is an elimination event, booking a ticket to see a particular player is not possible, as the next day’s schedule can only be announced the night prior.
+As this is an elimination event, booking a ticket to see a particular player is impossible, as the next day’s schedule can only be announced the night prior.
 This tournament is a highlight of the nation’s summer sporting event calendar.

 Public parking in Yarra Park is available for $10, payable by EFTPOS only.
-Please note that cash can no longer be accepted, and vehicles unable to pay via card will unfortunately not be allowed entry to Yarra Park.
+Please note that cash is no longer accepted, and vehicles unable to pay via card will unfortunately not be allowed entry to Yarra Park.

 Car parking in Yarra Park is subject to capacity.
 We advise that you arrive early to secure your parking, as capacity may be reached before the start of the match.